 Test using different devices

 Always test your surveys before sending the invitations out to patients.
 It is possible to send a test survey to your own email and use the test survey to check performance on different devices.
-You can learn more about testing your surveys here - Test a survey you have created.
+You can learn more about testing your surveys here.